jni/skan/doc/getting_started.rst

 to the pixel indices in the CSR representation above), and the unique ID of the skeleton that the branch belongs to.

-This data table follows the “tidy data” paradigm, with one row per branch, which allows fast exploration of branch statistics.
+This data table follows the "tidy data" paradigm, with one row per branch, which allows fast exploration of branch statistics.
 Here, for example, we plot the distribution of branch lengths according to branch
 type: